valryon/valryon.github.io/Posts/2013/2013-03-21-first-month-first-projects.md

-﻿I can also reveal that I will create **Pixelnest Studio** in May with Matthieu Oger.
+I can also reveal that I will create **Pixelnest Studio** in May with Matthieu Oger.
 It will be a little development studio creating games and apps on mobile, web and desktop support (so nearly everywhere).
 We will start based at Rennes, France.

 We have **two games projects** in our boxes.
 We’d like to sell them both quickly as soon as we really create the company, so it could maybe makes some income.